Transforming Antitrust Enforcement: How AAG Kanter is Protecting Competition Across the Economy

 Opened Merger Guidelines Review to Small Businesses, Workers, Consumers

-• Along with the FTC, the DOJ issued an important proposed update to merger enforcement guidelines, bringing in new learning and evidence discovered by economists, business people, consumers, and scholars over the last fifteen years.
-The new guidelines better reflect today’s new market realities and will help strengthen enforcement against illegal mergers that drive higher prices, lower wages, and less innovation.
+• Along with the FTC, the DOJ updated merger enforcement guidelines, bringing in new learning and evidence discovered by economists, business people, consumers, and scholars over the last fifteen years.
+The new guidelines better reflect today’s new market realities, articulating the harms of mergers with regard to worker power, labor markets, and the role of private equity in consolidation.
+The guidelines will help strengthen enforcement against illegal mergers that drive higher prices, lower wages, and less innovation.

 • The new guidelines reflect public input, receiving almost 6,000 public comments – approximately 80x more than a previous merger guideline rewriting in 2010 – from entrepreneurs, small businesses, workers, and consumers who have experienced firsthand the effects of mega-mergers and acquisitions.
 The comments were overwhelmingly in favor of stronger antitrust enforcement.